 We follow a person-centered care philosophy at our nursing home.

-Our home’s basic care philosophy is linked to Bradford University.
-It follows the work of Professor Tom Kitwood.
-He took the theory of Carl Rogers, of working with people who are in distress in a person-centred way, and moved it into healthcare.
-One element of Professor Kitwood’s work was the concept of personhood.
+Our home’s basic care philosophy links to Bradford University.
+As a result, it follows the work of Professor Tom Kitwood.
+He took the theory of Carl Rogers, of working with people who are in distress in a person-centred way, before moving it into healthcare.
+One element of Professor Kitwood’s work is the concept of personhood.